 Master's Degree in Discipline/Related Discipline:

-A master's degree is not required but highly recommended.
+A master's degree is not required.

 Bachelor's Degree in Discipline/Related Discipline:

 A baccalaureate degree is required.
 It should have been earned in Criminal Justice, Economics, Geography, Political Science, Psychology, Sociology, or Urban Studies, among other disciplines.